NainaBedi/TheWarGame/README.md

 ### TheWarGame
-Cards game involving CPU vs Player.
+Card game involving CPU vs Player.
 Duel and see who wins!

 ### Getting Started
 To open this project,